PhilippeR26/starknet-webAuthN/README.md

 ## Getting Started 🚀

+- Define your own Supabase database
+- define a .env.local file
 - Run the development server:
 ```bash
 npm i
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser (Linux/Windows Chrome) to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser (Linux/Windows Chrome) to see the result.

 |     Browser     | Creation of account | Selection of account | Transaction |
 | :-------------: | :-----------------: | :------------------: | :---------: |